Communities of Inquiry

 The Culture of Research Excellence COI grows a culture of research grounded in Te Tiriti, partnerships, multidisciplinarity, theoretical rigour, and equitable outcomes by developing research teams that are able to nurture and innovate ideas from inception to publication.
 Providing a meeting point for a range of methodologies, and drawing from kindness in science in particular, we lead the transformation of research both within and outside of Te Pūnaha Matatini.

-- Tammy Steeves
+- Tammy Steeves (Lead)

 - Victoria Agyepong